wesley4546/wesley4546/README.md

 I am currently a Ph.D.
 Student at the [University of South Florida](www.usf.edu) studying Industrial-Organizational Psychology where I also got my B.A. in Psychology (Go Bulls x2!)

 I am from Tampa, Florida :palm_tree:.
-I enjoy playing games with my friends, listening to music, and whenever I can, outdoor activites (hiking, rock climbing, etc.)
+I enjoy listening to music, and whenever I can, outdoor activites (hiking, rock climbing, etc.)

 ### My research interests :books::
  - Personality